luciancroitoru/react-final-project-lucian/README.md

-Final project React course.
+Class project done in React.
+The project fetches a list of quotes with multiple properties from a json-server.
+CRUD done on the objects.
-List of quotes with full CRUD features. implemented authentication, with register, login, and logout features.
+Implementation of authentication, with register, login, and logout features.
+Authentication required for PUT, POST, DELETE.